Thrive, The Jewish Coalition to Defend Trans and LGBQ+ Youth

 You’ll get support and resources from Keshet, SOJOURN, and other Coalition members to share with your members.
 Fill out this form for your organization to join the Coalition.

 We’re so excited to partner in this life-saving fight with you!
-Save the date and join the coalition to get connected to the first coalition call, Wednesday, 6/29 at 3pm ET.
+Save the date and join the coalition to get connected at our next meeting, Wednesday May 3 at 3 PM ET.

 What are the current legal threats to trans and LGBQ+ youth?